LowellMakes/joetendo/adding_games.md

 ```

 Super Hexagon only uses a handful of buttons, so we just map *all* of
-the buttons to Spacebar, and use the start/select/coin buttons as
+the buttons to `space`, and use the start/select buttons as
 "esc" to bring up the menu.

 If at all possible, it is preferable to write the configuration file
 using the *default settings* of the steam game for easy
 re-deployment.
-Some games, like Ikaruga, do not offer a default
+Some games, like Ikaruga, do not have a default
-configuration that can be mapped to two players easily in this way, so
+two-player configuration for a "single keyboard", so sometimes you
-sometimes you *will* have to adjust the game's configuration as
+*will* have to adjust the game's configuration as well.
+If you do this,
-well.
-If you do this, ***please leave a comment in the configuration
+***please leave a comment in the configuration file explaining what you
-file explaining what you had to adjust.***
+had to adjust.***

 ## Adding arbitrary games